Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 - 29 C.F.R. §8 -Regulations describing practice before the Administrative Review Board regarding federal service contracts.

-Who is exempt from SCA?
+Who is exempt from the Service Contract Act (SCA)?

 The SCA does not apply to certain types of contractual services.
 These statutory exemptions include: